ChordPro/chordpro/docs/content/Chordpro-Configuration-File.md

 The ChordPro configuration file consists of two parts, all optional.
 The first part is for generic settings, the second part is for output specific settings.

 ## The Generic Part

+### General settings

+These settings control global behaviour of the ChordPro program and can be changed from the command line.

+    // General settings, to be changed by legacy configs and
+    // command line.
+    "settings" : {
+        // Titles flush: default center.
+        "titles" : "center",
+        // Columns, default one.
+        "columns" : 1,
+        // Suppress empty chord lines.
+        // Overrides the -a (--single-space) command line options.
+        "suppress-empty-chords" : true,
+        // Suppress chords.
+        // Overrides --lyrics-only command line option.
+        "lyrics-only" : false,
+    },

+### Metadata

+The `metadata` setting contains three items:

+* `keys`: The list of recognized metadata keys.
+For these keys you can use `{meta` _key_ ...`}` as well as `{`_key_ ...`}`.
+* `strict`: If zero, `{meta` ...`}` will accept any key.
+If nonzero, only the keys named in the `keys` here are allowed.
+* `separator`: To concatenate multiple values when metadata are used in title fields.

+Important: the keys `title` and `subtitle` must always be in this list.

+    "metadata" : {
+        "keys" : [ "title", "subtitle",
+                   "artist", "composer", "lyricist", "arranger",
+                   "album", "copyright", "year",
+                   "key", "time", "tempo", "capo", "duration" ],
+        "strict" : true,
+        "separator" : "; ",
+    },

+### Strings and Tuning

+Setting the tuning to any value except `"null"` will discard all built-in chords!

+    "tuning" : null,

+For example to specify tuning for a 4-string ukulele:

+    "tuning" : [ "G4", "C4", "E4", "A4" ],